Nevolution/sdk/README.md

 -------------

 Clone this repository to start developing new plug-in for Nevolution, or contribute to the built-in plug-ins.

+Build and install your plug-in app and Nevolution will recognize them and let you activate them right away.

 More documents for plug-in development is on the way.
 Please refer to the JavaDoc and sample code for now.